 F1b Generation

 Goldendoodle puppies in the F1b group are a crossbreed of an F1 Goldendoodle and a Standard Poodle.
-These puppies are pretty popular with people with pet allergies or who don’t like shedding since the non-shedding traits of their Poodle ancestors are more present, and these puppies inherit them most of the time.
+These puppies are pretty popular with people with pet allergies or those who don’t like shedding.
+The non-shedding traits of their Poodle ancestors are more present, and these puppies inherit them most of the time.
 (F1 vs. F1B Goldendoodle)

 F2 Generation